Burnaby Village Museum and Deer Lake Park in British Columbia

 Facilities at the Museum

 The museum has an ice cream parlour/restaurant that sells modern treats and food to visitors.
+In summer, ice cream is often sold in the street as well.
 The ice cream parlour and a multipurpose room can be rented for special events.

-The site also has an attractive chapel that is a replica of a 1920s version and is open to the public.
-The chapel seats about eighty people.
+The site also has an attractive church that is a replica of a 1920s version and is open to the public.
+The church seats about eighty people.
 It can be rented for weddings and other events.

-There is a gift shop next to the carousel pavilion.
+A gift shop is located next to the carousel pavilion.
 Washrooms are available in several places on the museum grounds.
-The museum is a wheelchair accessible site.
+The museum is a wheelchair-accessible site.

 Visiting the Burnaby Village Museum

-Museum admission during the summer season and the Christmas event is free.
+Museum admission during the summer season and the Christmas event is currently free, but the Halloween event with its haunted house isn't.
 Money is needed if visitors want to buy food at the restaurant, purchase items at the gift shop, or activate the player piano located in the music store, which I always like to do.
 Carousel rides are currently $2.65 for all ages.

-Parking is available in Deer Lake Park for drivers.
-There is also a bus stop by the museum.
+Parking is available for drivers and bus stops are located by the museum.
+Parking by the carousel entrance is limited, however.
 The TransLink website has lots of useful information for people travelling by public transit, including details about routes, schedules, and fares.
 TransLink vehicles are all wheelchair accessible.

-The museum website contains some interesting information in addition to facts about the village.
+The museum website contains some interesting information in addition to facts about the village and is worth visiting.
 According to the website, these are some examples of 1920s slang with their modern equivalents.

 - keen = appealing